Filter Content

 High School – Student of the Week

 Every week, all staff, Student Leaders and the wider community have the opportunity to nominate a high school student as a ‘Lilydale Legend’.
 These nominations acknowledge when another person has noticed the student demonstrating our school values of being safe, respectful and learning.
 If a student is nominated by multiple people their name will appear twice.
 Lilydale Legends for the week will get recognised in our high school assembly and receive a certificate.
-Congratulations to the Lilydale Legends for Week 4, 5 and 6 - Term 3.
+Congratulations to the Lilydale Legends for Weeks 6 - 10 - Term 3.

 Week 6